openmoh/openmohaa/docs/configuration/server.md

 ### Bots

 Bots can be used for testing.
 They don't move by default, so a mod will be needed, like [eaglear bots](https://www.moddb.com/mods/medal-of-honor-world-war-1/downloads/moh-eaglear-bots):
-- `set sv_maxbots x`: Configure and allocate the maximum number of bots.
+- `set sv_maxbots x`: Required, configure the maximum number of bots allowed in the game.
+Since the game can only handle a total of 64 players (clients), the number of bots will be limited to 64 minus the number of real players (`sv_maxclients`).
+For example, if you set `sv_maxclients` to 48, the maximum number of bots (sv_maxbots) can be 16.
-- `set sv_minPlayers x`: optional, can be used to set the minimum number of players that the server should have.
-Bots will be spawned based on the minimum number of players.
+- `set sv_numbots x`: Set the number of bots to spawn.
+It will be capped to the value of `sv_maxbots`.
+- `set sv_minPlayers x`: Configure the minimum number of players required.
+If the number of real players is below the specified value, the game will automatically add bots to fill the gap.
+For example, if `sv_minPlayers` is set to 8 and only 5 real players are connected, the game will spawn 3 bots to make sure there are always 8 players in the game.

+Commands:
 - `addbot x`: x is the number of bots to add.
+It only changes the `sv_numbots` variable.
 - `removebot x`: x is the number of bots to remove.
+It only changes the `sv_numbots` variable.